lyang420/air-pollution-data/README.md

 July 6, 2023

-- Fixed discrepancy in plots from Figures 1 and 2; these plots are only means to display air pollution levels in HOLC-mapped areas
+- Fixed discrepancy in plots from Figures 1 and 2; these plots are only meant to display air pollution levels in HOLC-mapped areas

 July 7, 2023